 2. Cancer: 599,108

 1. Heart disease: 647,457

-Shockingly, these top 10 causes of death accounted for 75% of the deaths in America last year!
+Shockingly, these top 10 causes of death accounted for 75% of the deaths in America in 2018!
 But the winner, or in this case it’s the really the loser, isCoronary Heart Disease (CDH).
 It is currently the leading cause of death among adults in the U.S and preventing it is the topic of today’s show.
 Heart disease is responsible for 1 out of every 4 deaths in the US and it has maintained its ranking as the number 1 killer since 1921 — Nearly 100 years!

 What is Heart Disease?

 Coronary heart disease is a condition caused by the buildup of waxy plaque in the arteries.
 CHD often goes by several other names, includingcoronary artery disease,heart disease andarteriosclerotic heart disease.

 There are several contributors to heart disease, which we’ll talk about in a minute, but most cardiovascular disorders are related toelevated inflammation levels — our regulars know that if you can reduce inflammation, which is the root of many diseases, then you can place your body in a state that is much more conducive to healing and supportive of good health.
 In other words…

 Less Inflammation In + More Inflammation Out = A Healthier You

 Here’s the good news — heart disease is both treatable and preventable through all-natural methods, including adjusting your diet,reducing stress levels and regularlyexercising — all effective ways you can naturally control inflammation, and treat and prevent coronary heart disease.